 About Dr. Wang

-Dr. Wang hails from a family of expert Chinese doctors and acupuncturists, with seven doctors in his immediate family who practice medicine throughout the world.
+Dr. Wang comes from a lineage of Chinese doctors and acupuncturists, with seven members of his immediate family practicing medicine worldwide.

-Dr. Wang maintains clinical practices in Manhattan and Long Island.
-He lives on Long Island with his wife and two children.
+He has clinical practices in Manhattan and Long Island, and resides on Long Island with his wife and two children.

-In the academic realm, Dr. Wang has written more than 30 scientific papers that have been published in various countries, including China, South Korea, and the United States.
-He is also the co-author of a book about alternative medicine.
+An accomplished academic, Dr. Wang has authored more than 30 scientific papers published in China, South Korea, and the United States.
+He is also the co-author of a book on alternative medicine.

 Timeline